 Path to composer.json

 In this field, specify the location of the composer.json that you want to use as the project's default Composer file.
-All the Composer commands invoked from on the main menu will be executed in accordance with the settings from this configuration file.
+All the Composer commands invoked from from the main menu will be executed in accordance with the settings from this configuration file.

 Add packages as libraries

 Use this checkbox to configure the open-for-edit status of Composer packages.
 To protect packages under vendor/*/* against editing, leave the checkbox selected (this is the default setting).